 by Michael Buller Whenever I’ve met people with cancer, I’ve been at a loss for what to say and which questions to ask.
 Now, as a cancer patient, I realize the irony.

 A tumor is an abnormal mass of tissue that has formed a lump.
-It’s called benign if it grows slowly and is self-limiting; that is, if it doesn’t have the capacity to invade nearby tissues and spread beyond its original site.
-A malignant, or cancerous, tumor, on the other hand, […]
+It’s called a benign tumor if it grows slowly and is self-limiting; that is, if it doesn’t have the capacity to invade nearby tissues and spread beyond its original site.
+A malignant, or cancerous, tumor, on the […]

 Not long ago, doctors were often skeptical when cancer patients who had undergone chemotherapy complained that they were mentally foggy; unable to plan a week’s worth of meals or organize their finances as they could before.
 Patients called this side effect “chemobrain” and were frustrated by the lack of recognition […]